MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/deprecations-customer-service.md

 ## Internet Explorer 11 support for Dynamics 365 and Microsoft Power Platform is deprecated

 Effective October 31, 2022, Dynamics 365 Customer Service and Power Platform are blocked in Internet Explorer.
 As of early October 2022, users are redirected to Microsoft Edge if it's installed on their device.
-Otherwise, they'll receive a non-dismissible message informing them why they're blocked and are recommended to use Customer Service on [Microsoft Edge](https://www.microsoft.com/edge).
+Otherwise, they'll receive a non-dismissible message informing them why they're blocked and to use Customer Service on [Microsoft Edge](https://www.microsoft.com/edge).
 More information: [Support end for Internet Explorer](/power-platform/admin/support-end-internet-explorer.md) <br>

 For any questions, contact your Microsoft Customer Service representative or Microsoft Partner.

 ## Automatic record creation rules in web client are deprecated

 Effective October 01, 2020, the automatic record creation and update rules are deprecated in the web client.
-You are encouraged to migrate your automatic record creation rules that were created in the web client to the new Unified Interface experience.
+We recommend that you migrate your automatic record creation rules that were created in the web client to the new Unified Interface experience.
 For information on how to migrate the rules, see [Migrate automatic record creation rules and service-level agreements](migrate-automatic-record-creation-and-sla-agreements.md).
 You can also refer to the migration playbook, which includes all the information you need to work on the migration.
 More information: [Dynamics 365 SLA and ARC Migration Playbook](https://www.d365implementationguide.com/books/aiij/).

 Microsoft will continue to provide support and critical security updates for these features in the web client until April 01, 2023.